 Random thoughts while driving...

 I have a number of customers in rural Kansas and Missouri and I really enjoy that part of my routing.
 I like the small towns I have to travel to and through.
 People are friendly for the most part and I find it interesting how each town has its own unique rhythm and personality.
 As I roll by, I get to see lovely, bucolic scenery.
 And cows.
 A lot of cows.
-And I love cows; they are sweet, gentle, cute (yes, they are), and I just want to hug them.
+And I love cows; they are sweet, gentle, and cute (yes, they are).
 Recently, I was near Wichita (for you non-Midwesterners, it's in central Kansas.
 Oh and it's called Wichita because it's the birthplace of Glinda, the good witch and Toto...nah, I just totally made that up!
 Everyone knows it's named after the wicked witch of the west;).
 Anyway, it was a typical hot, muggy summer day.
 All I could see for miles in any direction was pastures and cows and the random tree.
 I then noticed that every time there happened to be a tree, there was always a flock of cows (yes, I know, sounds like I'm talking about birds…oh, all right, herd).
 There were these herd of cows all crammed underneath whatever tree was available in their quest for shade.
 And then as I drove a bit farther down the road, I see this little, spindly tree.
 The trunk circumference was about the size of a baseball bat and there was this lone cow standing right beside it getting all of one inch of shade.
 She had such a proud, accomplished look on her face.
 That was her tree by God and she wasn't giving it up or sharing it with any other cow.
 It was the cutest and funniest thing I'd seen all morning.
 I love cows but I have somewhat of a distressing, moral dilemma because I also love steaks.
 So cows are cute and huggable and then…edible?
 Give me a moment…hmm, I think I’ll just have to live with this.
 Contradictions…okay, I have a few but I like to think it keeps me from being predictable:)

 I'm currently reading Grant by Jean Edward Smith -- I highly recommend it if you're interested in a different point of view on Ulysses S. Grant, president and the first U.S. four-star general.